jolespin/veba/install/README.md

 There are currently 2 ways to update veba:

 1. Basic uninstall reinstall - You can uninstall and reinstall using the scripts in `veba/install/` directory.
+It's recomended to do a fresh reinstall when updating from `v1.0.x` → `v1.1.x`.
 2. Patching existing installation - Complete reinstalls of *VEBA* environments and databases is time consuming so [we've detailed how to do specific patches **for advanced users**](PATCHES.md).
 If you don't feel comfortable running these commands, then just do a fresh install if you would like to update.